Skip to main content

 Maximum Obstacle Size: 1.5”

 A new, fully accessible pedestrian-only trail that will connect with and parallel the current Grove Trail in Hulls Gulch Reserve.
-The approximately .64 mile section will turn the trail into a loop creating a longer trail experience for users.
+This new section of trail will create a .64-mile loop, providing a longer trail experience for visitors.
 Dogs must remain on a leash.

 The relocation of a portion of Red Fox Trail in Camel’s Back Reserve to mitigate the build-up of deep sand that can inhibit use for those in wheelchairs or who use other devices to improve mobility.
 The 100 foot long reroute will also improve safety and connect users with other accessible trails nearby.
 MAP (pdf)